hassan-ak/AI_201-Batch_67-Q2-Certified_Agentic_Robotic_AI_Engineer/class03-20250427/Readme.md

 - Enhanced Flexibility: With a more flexible structure, the Responses API supports complex workflows and agentic behaviors, making it suitable for developing sophisticated AI agents capable of handling a variety of tasks.

 ---

-## Design patterns

-Design patterns are proven, reusable solutions to common problems in software design.
-They act like templates or best practices that help developers write cleaner, more efficient, and maintainable code.
-Instead of reinventing the wheel, developers use these patterns to solve problems in a standardized way, making code easier to understand and collaborate on.